-Many Alzheimer’s patients can continue to live successfully on their own for some time but as the disease progresses they may need assistance.
-As the disease progresses they may no longer be able to look after themselves or ensure their own safety.
-Family members and healthcare professionals may need to provide a safe environment for them that supports quality of life.
+Many Alzheimer’s patients can continue to live successfully on their own for some time, but as the disease progresses, they may need assistance.
+As the disease progresses, they may no longer be able to look after themselves or ensure their safety.
+Family members and healthcare professionals may need to provide a safe environment that supports quality of life.

 Improving Safety for Alzheimer’s Patients Living Alone

-- Schedule tasks and establish a routine to makes each day less confusing.
+- Schedule tasks and establish a routine to make each day less confusing.

 - Minimize distraction to make it easier for a patient to focus.